Jordan-JACOBI/Booking/README.md

 Last updates :

 2017/11/22
-Added a db connection (inputs must be filled according to your settings) Added the possibility to select a page using GET method in index.php Moved index.php trash code into controller/c_preaction.php and controller/c_postaction.php
+Added a DB connection (inputs must be filled according to your settings) Added the possibility to select a page using GET method in index.php Moved index.php trash code into controller/c_preaction.php and controller/c_postaction.php Added Booking::save() to store data into the DB [!]-----Not finished yet-----[!]

 2017/11/18
 Used classes to simulate form inputs in php